quarkgluant/docker-pamp/README.md

-# AMP Docker
+# PAMP Docker for dump at 42 AND Camagru

-Dockerized version of the good old AMP stack to get you up and running in no time.
-With PHP 7.1
+Dockerized version of the good old PAMP stack to get you up and running in no time.
+With PHP 7.1 and phpmyadmin

 ## What's in the box

 - PHP7.1
 - Apache Httpd v2.2 (with mod_php)
 - MySQL 5.7
+- phpMyAdmin

 ## Getting started